Osborne House: Thomas Cubitt

 Thomas Cubitt was one of the most renowned architects of the 19th century, known as "the Emperor of the building trade".

 Prince Albert, impressed with his previous works, commissioned him to rebuild Osborne House.
 Cubitt and Prince Albert worked hand in hand in constructing and designing the house, creating the mix of Palladian architecture and Italian renaissance style.
 Cubitt not only designed the structure but also implemented many of his own features into the house from his own workshops.
 As well as the doors and fireplaces of his own design, he also incorporated his own patterns for the plaster within the house.

 The design of Osborne House is stately and intended for royalty, but it is not so grand that it is unwelcoming.
 Queen Victoria and Prince Albert wanted an escape from the stuffiness of Buckingham Palace; they wanted a home for their children to feel free and welcome.
 Once Osborne House was complete, they commissioned Cubitt to build the east wing of Buckingham Palace.
 Victoria admired Cubitt not only for his work on Osborne House but also for his character.
 She referred to him as "our Cubitt" and on his death said that "a better, kinder-hearted man never breathed".

 Preservation

 Since 1986, Osborne House has been under the care of English Heritage.
 It is open to the public.
+The house is listed Grade I on the National Heritage List for England, and the landscaped park and gardens are listed Grade II* on the Register of Historic Parks and Gardens.

 The former Naval College's cricket pavilion was converted into a holiday cottage in 2004.
 Since 2005, the house has occasionally hosted picnic-style concerts on the lawn outside the main house.

 Queen Victoria's private beach at Osborne, including her personal bathing machine, was opened to the public for the first time in July 2012, following an extensive restoration programme.